 To enter the Form 1099-MISC, Box 7 income on Schedule C:

 - From within your TaxAct® return (Online or Desktop), click on the Federal tab.
-On smaller devices, click the menu icon in the upper left-hand corner, then select Federal
+On smaller devices, click the menu icon in the upper left-hand corner, then click Federal

-- Click Form 1099-MISC to expand the category and then click Business income or loss from a sole proprietorship
+- Click Business Income to expand the category and then click Business income or loss from a sole proprietorship